Additional Items

 In some jurisdictions, a licensed psychologist may obtain the authority to prescribe medications if the psychologist has met certain requirements.

-under the authority of the psychology licensing board.
+Jurisdictions in the United States can issue prescriptive authority to licensed psychologists.
 Issuance of prescriptive authority may be under the authority of a different regulatory agency in other jurisdictions.
-In some jurisdictions, a licensed psychologist may obtain the authority to prescribe medications if the psychologist has met certain requirements.